okorach/sonar-tools/README.md

 `sonar-issues-sync --login <serviceAccount> -t <tokenOfThatServiceAccount> ...`

 Synchronizes issues changelog between:
-- All branches of a same project: `sonar-issue-sync -k <projectKey>`
+- All branches of a same project:
+  `sonar-issue-sync -k <projectKey>`
-- 2 branches of a same project: `sonar-issue-sync -k <projectKey> -b <sourceBranch> -B <targetBranch>`
+- 2 branches of a same project:
+  `sonar-issue-sync -k <projectKey> -b <sourceBranch> -B <targetBranch>`
+- All branches with same name between 2 different projects of a same SonarQube instance:
+  `sonar-issue-sync -k <sourceProjectKey> -K <targetProject>`
-- The main branch of 2 different projects of a same SonarQube instance: `sonar-issue-sync -k <sourceProjectKey> -K <targetProject>`
+- 2 branches of 2 different projects of a same SonarQube instance:
+  `sonar-issue-sync -k <sourceProjectKey> -b <sourceBranch> -K <targetProject> -B <targetBranch>`
-- The main branch of 2 projects from different SonarQube instance:
+- All branches with same name between 2 projects from different SonarQube instance:
   `sonar-issue-sync -k <sourceProjectKey> -u <sourceUrl> -t <sourceToken> -K <targetProjectKey> -U <targetUrl> -T <targetToken>`
+  There is no requirements on the 2 SonarQube instances: They do not need to be of same edition, version or have the same list of plugins

 Issues changelog synchronization includes:
 - Change of issue type